- Sea Adventurer

 If you haven’t had your fill of Antarctic wildlife and icebergs by now, you’ll surely be satisfied by the time you return to the Drake Passage.
 You'll continue to journey onto land and out by Zodiac twice daily.
 Your Expedition Team will also be on the lookout for any species of penguins, seals and whales that may have eluded you on the journey south.

-After so many memorable wildlife encounters, your journey home begins.
+After too numerous of memorable wildlife encounters to count, your journey home begins.
 Crossing the Drake Passage is your rite of passage, putting a final stamp of approval on your Antarctic adventure.

 After breakfast aboard, you will be transferred to the airport for your homeward flight.